 The final thoughts.

-Frankly Tor network technology is something that should’ve came out a long time ago.
-If it came out early enough it might have even slowed down the greed of ad-revenue based sites from practically ruining the net like a plague of locusts.
+Frankly, the Tor network technology is something that should’ve come out a long time ago.
+If it came out early enough it might have even slowed down the greed of ad-revenue-based sites from practically ruining the net like a plague of locusts.
 But we’re glad it’s here now.

 Server protect you.